IPandral/pokemon-discord-bot/README.md

   - Recommended competitive builds
 - Set reminders
 - Fetch a random Pokémon
-- Fetch the Pokémon of the day
+- Fetch the Pokemon of the day

 ## Commands

 ### `/pokemon name`

-Get detailed information about a specific Pokémon.
+Get detailed information about a specific Pokemon.

 Example:
 ```